TAL Festival Ltd

 Her most recent book, the acclaimed The Long, Long Life of Trees (2016), is a tribute to the diversity of trees in 17 chapters – each of which is dedicated to a common British tree – drawing on material from fields including folklore, natural science, literature, cultural history, European art, ancient mythology and modern medicine to illuminate each tree’s central place in western civilisation.

-Professor Stafford has considerable experience of working with media and is a regular contributor to BBC Radio.
-She has presented series for BBC Radio 3 on the symbolism, importance and meaning of trees and flowers.
+Professor Stafford is a regular contributor to BBC Radio.
+She has presented a series for BBC Radio 3 on the symbolism, importance and meaning of trees and flowers.

 Samantha Ellis, Take Courage: Anne Bronte and the Art of Life.